ASC2899/Elevate-Resort-Case-Study/README.md

 **❓ Elevate Resorts wants to visualize major business numbers(KPIs) like Total Bookings, Cancellations, Revenue, and Revenue Lost?**

-🔍 Again we need create "Revenue Lost" calculated column, You can check the complete DAX logic [here](#🛠️-DAX).
+🔍 Again we need create "Revenue Lost" calculated column, You can check the complete DAX logic below under the heading "🛠️ DAX".
 For other KPIs we are covered.
 ![7](Assets/KPIs.png)